 It is critical you make the right decisions about what rights you should exercise at the hearing.
 Rights such as presenting witnesses and other evidence, testifying under oath, invoking your Fifth Amendment constitutional right against self-incrimination, requesting that the Government produce all evidence and witnesses reasonably available and presenting a defense may influence the investigating officer to report conclusions and recommendations favorable to you.
 Although an investigating officer’s recommendation not to refer charges to a GCM is not binding on the commanding officer, it certainly will be given substantial weight and possibly convince your commanding officer not to refer charges to a GCM.

-USE THE ARTICLE 32 AS A DISCOVERY OPPORTUNITY
+USE ARTICLE 32 AS A DISCOVERY OPPORTUNITY

-An experienced military attorney will know how to use the Article 32 hearing as a means of discovering all evidence your command may potentially use against you at a court-martial.
+An experienced San Diego military attorney will know how to use the Article 32 hearing as a means of discovering all evidence your command may potentially use against you at a court-martial.
 This will enable you to be thoroughly prepared to present a strong and successful defense.
 Do not procrastinate on your decision to hire counsel.
 You will want legal counsel of your choice to represent you at the pretrial stage of the command’s investigation.
 This will ensure that you will have more than sufficient time to prepare the best possible defense.

 As in civilian criminal cases, your general court-martial defense may require a professional investigator as well as the use of special experts.
 For example, in a child abuse case where the main issue is whether or not the child’s injuries were caused by intentional misconduct, a forensic pediatrician (child doctor) and/or forensic child psychologist will probably be required to evaluate the probable cause(s) of a child’s injuries.
 If your military legal counsel is not using a professional investigator or expert(s) when your defense requires these professional services, you should immediately hire a competent civilian attorney with military legal experience to take over your case.